 The three-bedroom, three-bath home, located in L.A.’s San Fernando Valley, hit the market in July 2018.
 In an HGTV development meeting, production exec Robert Wimbish pitched the idea of buying it —

 which the network did, for $3.5 million, nearly twice the asking price after a bidding war.
-"It's one of the most iconic homes in American history.
-So when HGTV stepped up, it was like, thank you." says Jonathan Scott of the network's Property Brothers.
+“It’s one of the most iconic homes in American history.
+So when HGTV stepped up, it was like, thank you.” says Jonathan Scott of the network’s the Property Brothers.

 “I would hate to see that piece of Americana go away.”
 He and twin brother Drew grew up in Canada but loved watching the show in ’80s syndication.
 For the reno’s creative team, they were joined by Good Bones‘ mother-daughter duo Karen E. Laine and Mina Starsiak Hawk, Restored by the Fords siblings Steve and Leanne Ford, Hidden Potential‘s Jasmine Roth and Flea Market Flip‘s Lara Spencer.
 And, of course, the surviving cast, who hadn’t all been together in nearly 15 years: Maureen McCormick (Marcia), Eve Plumb (Jan), Susan Olsen (Cindy), Barry Williams (Greg), Christopher Knight (Peter) and Mike Lookinland (Bobby).